peter88213/nv_xx/docs/tree_context_menu.md

     the right pane.
 -   The status of newly created characters is *minor*.

-### Export manuscript filtered by viewpoint
+### ${Export manuscript filtered by viewpoint}

-Exports a [manuscript](export_menu.html#manuscript-for-editing) with the sections that have the selected character as viewpoint.
+Exports a manuscript with the sections that have the selected character as viewpoint.
 If a manuscript already exists, confirmation is required before exporting.

 > **Caution**
 >